Jeffrey WangAI & Software Engineer

 About

 Jeff Wang is a full-stack AI engineer building agentic systems and developer tooling.
 Currently founder & lead engineer at Nizami, Inc., shipping a React Router 7 + Supabase platform with an 11-agent orchestration network and a deterministic RAG pipeline.
-Previously built React UI for the DOD's GAMECHANGER AI platform at Booz Allen Hamilton, and led real-time CV and streaming work on a USCENTCOM-deployed Counter-UAS platform at MITRE.
+Previously hardened search, ingestion, and reliability on the DOD's GAMECHANGER policy-search platform at Booz Allen Hamilton, and led real-time CV and streaming work on a USCENTCOM-deployed Counter-UAS platform at MITRE.

 Experience